cbsobral/NLP-Supervisor-Recommender/README.md

 With the idea of combining the two strategies(i.e. topic modeling and similarity matrix) in mind, we again revisited the number of topics we elected.
 We found that reducing the number of topics in the model provided for better recommendations in the end.

-With [streamlit](https://www.streamlit.io/), we developed the user's interface, where student's input their research proposals and receive our output.
+With [Streamlit](https://www.streamlit.io/), we developed the user's interface, where student's input their research proposals and receive the output.